 - The only living thing on earth that is visible from space.

 Woah is right!
 The Great Barrier Reef has plenty more to offer than just its natural beauty.
-Check out our free Great Barrier Reef coloring page and enjoy these fun facts with your little ones!
+Check out our free color reef coloring page and enjoy these fun facts with your little ones!